miadisabelle/mcpdoc/README.md

 > **Note: Security and Domain Access Control**
 >
-> For security reasons, mcpdoc implements strict domain access controls:
+> For security reasons, miamcpdoc implements strict domain access controls:
 >
-> 1. **Remote llms.txt files**: When you specify a remote llms.txt URL (e.g., `https://langchain-ai.github.io/langgraph/llms.txt`), mcpdoc automatically adds only that specific domain (`langchain-ai.github.io`) to the allowed domains list.
+> 1. **Remote llms.txt files**: When you specify a remote llms.txt URL (e.g., `https://langchain-ai.github.io/langgraph/llms.txt`), miamcpdoc automatically adds only that specific domain (`langchain-ai.github.io`) to the allowed domains list.
 This means the tool can only fetch documentation from URLs on that domain.
 >
 > 2. **Local llms.txt files**: When using a local file, NO domains are automatically added to the allowed list.
 You MUST explicitly specify which domains to allow using the `--allowed-domains` parameter.
 >